 Obtaining all of the grant that we are entitled to on account of our children being, or having been, eligible for FSM is very important to us as the grant enables the school to invest in resources to further support disadvantaged pupils.
 If you think your child is eligible for FSM, please contact the school to discuss this in complete confidence.
 If a child is with the school for the duration of their primary education this funding can equate to nearly ten thousand pounds, which would be spent to impact on their education.

-Money has been ring-fenced and is used to benefit all pupil premium pupils.
 A designated member of the senior leadership team and a link governor take responsibility for Pupil Premium.
 We have researched best practice and effective strategies to inform decisions about our spending such as:

 - Ensuring that spending is directly linked to closing gaps in attainment